merenlab/anvio.org/help/main/programs/anvi-get-short-reads-mapping-to-a-gene/index.md

 ## Usage

-This program finds all short reads from (<span class="artifact-n">[bam-file](/help/main/artifacts/bam-file)</span>) that align to a specific gene and returns them as a <span class="artifact-n">[short-reads-fasta](/help/main/artifacts/short-reads-fasta)</span>.
+This program finds all short reads from <span class="artifact-n">[bam-file](/help/main/artifacts/bam-file)</span> that align to a specific gene and returns them as a <span class="artifact-n">[short-reads-fasta](/help/main/artifacts/short-reads-fasta)</span>.

 If instead you want to extract these short reads from a FASTQ file, get your gene sequence with <span class="artifact-p">[anvi-export-gene-calls](/help/main/programs/anvi-export-gene-calls)</span> and take a look at <span class="artifact-p">[anvi-search-primers](/help/main/programs/anvi-search-primers)</span>.

-To run this program, just specify the bam files you're looking at and the gene of interest.
+To run this program, simply specify the bam files you're analyzing and the gene of interest.
 To do this, name the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> containing your gene and the gene caller ID (either directly through the parameter `--gene-caller-id` or through a file).
 Here is an example:

 <div class="codeblock" markdown="1">
 anvi&#45;get&#45;short&#45;reads&#45;mapping&#45;to&#45;a&#45;gene &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \